 Don’t overspend on car price

 It can be pretty tempting for a lot of parents to get the best car for their teenager so that they can be sure that they’re as safe and secure as possible.
 This is an understandable perspective, but the reality is that, no matter how many driving lessons they might have had, the chances of your child getting in an accident on the road are never higher than in the first year or so.
 Because of this, it’s far better to go for a cheaper car that they can get into little bumps and scrapes without it being a total disaster.
 Similarly, newer and more valuable cars often have much higher insurance rates.
-No matter what kind of car you do choose, make sure to look online to get the best deal on your child’s insurance policy.
+No matter what kind of car you do choose, make sure to look online to get the best deal on your child’s insurance policy, and you can look for cheaper car insurance to ensure you keep the costs down while still ensuring they are sufficiently covered from common (and less common) issues first-time drivers face.
 Over time their premiums will decrease, but it’s a good idea to get the best possible deal right at the start.

 Less is more when buying the first car